Pages from the book, "The Philosophy and Science of Health"--Dr.

 clarity that diabetes is a degenerative disease directly caused by an

-of medical research literature, it is generally otherwise unavailable.
+research literature, it is generally otherwise unavailable.
+Certainly

-Certainly this information has been, and remains, largely unavailable
+this information has been, and remains, largely unavailable in the medical

 Diabetes History